 Toddlers and preschoolers will have fun painting with Q-tips while making these easy, Easter Egg table toppers!

-This is a really quick, last-minute Easter craft for kids to do before the weekend arrives!
-These Easter Egg table toppers were a really easy to make, and to add some interest to the activity, we used Q-tips dipped in paint to decorate them!
+If you’re looking for last-minute Easter crafts for kids to do before the weekend arrives, these table toppers were super-simple to make.
+But to add some interest to the activity, we used Q-tips dipped in paint to decorate them!
 They’re going to look so pretty decorating our Easter dinner table!

 To make your Easter egg table toppers, you’ll need: